-If you’re new to reading guitar tabs, let’s break it down first!
+If you’re new to reading guitar tabs or new to taking guitar lessons, let’s break it down!

 So what does this all mean?
 Let’s take a look at an actual piece of music on a tab that incorporates a few of these techniques.

 In Rock Level 2, Anders plays a lick that uses slides, bends, pre-bends, and vibrato.

 These are the most common moves that a guitar player will use and will most likely be the majority of the symbols you will see in a guitar tab.

 Notice the tab is right below the musical notation, that is what we’ll focus on.